Harry908/JobWise/.github/chatmodes/backend-developer.chatmode.md

 ## Context Management Protocol

 When implementing backend features:
-1. Reference API specifications from Solutions Architect using `@workspace` and `context7`
+1. Reference API specifications from Solutions Architect using `@workspace`
+2. Use context7 for retrieving code snippets and syntax examples from libraries (FastAPI, SQLAlchemy, etc.)
-2. Follow data models exactly as specified
+3. Follow data models exactly as specified
 3. Document service dependencies and configuration
 4. Create comprehensive API documentation
 5. Log performance metrics for monitoring